 You may find that marketing takes twice the time and effort as product creation.
 Yes, that’s a lousy fact of life and business.
 Especially if you dislike marketing.

 So maybe it will help if we throw out the word “marketing” altogether and use the word “connecting” instead?
 It takes time connecting with people and interacting regularly with them.
-If you’re willing to invest the time making connections, they’ll feel comfortable doing business with you.
+If you’re willing to invest the time in making connections, they’ll feel comfortable doing business with you.
 That’s where content creation comes in.
 You can keep it simple and use your blog, email and even social media to make those connections happen.

 You’re not just building a list… you’re building a connection with people.
 The list is just a simple way to do it.